frypatch/The-Price-of-Remembering/book/CHAPTER_03.md

 “I’m not saying I know,” I said, my throat tight.
 “But something doesn’t fit.
 These are the last notes Herma left.
 They’re unfinished, cryptic, written like he meant to return to them.
 Now, just days after his death, they’re locked away, and there’s Bursar ink on one of the final pages.”

 Sim looked up, his voice careful now.
-"Kvothe, do you think you’re following a thread?"
+“Kvothe, do you think you’re following a thread?”
 He hesitated, clearly trying not to hurt me.
-"Or are you just trying not to let go?"
+“Or are you just trying not to let go?”

 That hit harder than I expected.
 Not cruel.
 True.